Glufosinate: Exposure limits

 There are no exposure limits established by the Occupational Safety & Health Administration or the American Conference of Governmental Industrial Hygienists.
 The WHO/FAO recommended acceptable daily intake (ADI) for glufosinate is 0.02 mg/kg.
 The European Food Safety Authority has set an ADI of 0.021 mg/kg.
 The Acute reference dose (ARfD) for child-bearing women is 0.021 mg/kg.

 Regulation

 Glufosinate is a United States Environmental Protection Agency EPA registered chemical.
 It is also a California registered chemical.
 It is not banned in the country and it is not a PIC pesticide.
 There are no exposure limits established by OSHA or the American Conference of Governmental Industrial Hygienists.

-Glufosinate is registered for use as an herbicide in Europe; it was last reviewed in 2007 and that registration was set to expire in 2018.
+Glufosinate is not approved for use as an herbicide in Europe; it was last reviewed in 2007 and that registration expired in 2018.
 It has been withdrawn from the French market since October 24, 2017 by the Agence nationale de sécurité sanitaire de l'alimentation, de l'environnement et du travail due to its classification as a possible reprotoxic chemical (R1b).